-- (a) Every owner of real property subject to a transfer of the type governed by G.S.
+(a) Every owner of real property subject to a transfer of the type governed by G.S.
 47E-1 and 47E-2(b) shall complete a disclosure statement form prescribed by the Commission and designated "Mineral and Oil and Gas Rights Mandatory Disclosure Statement," and shall furnish a copy of the completed form to a purchaser as required by G.S.
 47E-4.1.
-The form shall bear the seal of the North Carolina Real Estate Commission and shall include the following: - (1) instructions to property owners regarding transactions when the disclosure statement is required; - (2) the text and format of the disclosure statement form as required by G.S.
-47E-4.1(a); - (3) a note to purchasers regarding their rights under G.S.
+The form shall bear the seal of the North Carolina Real Estate Commission and shall include the following:

+(1) instructions to property owners regarding trans-

+actions when the disclosure statement is required; (2) the text and format of the disclosure statement form as required by G.S.
+47E-4.1(a);

+(3) a note to purchasers regarding their rights under G.S.
 47E-5 in the event they are not provided with a disclosure statement as required by G.S.
-47E-4.1; - (4) the identification of the subject property and the parties to the transaction; - (5) an acknowledgment by the owner(s) that the disclosure statement is true and correct as of the date signed; and - (6) an acknowledgment by the buyer(s) of the receipt of a copy of the disclosure statement.
+47E-4.1; (4) the identification of the subject property and the parties to the transaction;

+(5) an acknowledgment by the owner(s) that the disclosure statement is true and correct as of the date signed; and

+(6) an acknowledgment by the buyer(s) of the receipt of a copy of the disclosure statement.

-- (b) The disclosure statement form described in Paragraph (a) of this Rule shall be available on the Commission's website at www.ncrec.gov or upon request to the Commission. - (c) The disclosure statement form described in Paragraph (a) of this Rule may be reproduced, but the text of the form shall not be altered or amended in any way. - (d) Every broker representing a party in a real estate transaction governed by G.S.
+(b) The disclosure statement form described in Paragraph (a) of this Rule shall be available on the Commission's website at www.ncrec.gov or upon request to the Commission.

+(c) The disclosure statement form described in Paragraph (a) of this Rule may be reproduced, but the text of the form shall not be altered or amended in any way.

+(d) Every broker representing a party in a real estate transaction governed by G.S.
 47E-1 and 47E-2(b) shall inform each client of the client's rights and obligations under G.S.
+Chapter 47E.

-Chapter 47E. - (e) The disclosure statement form described in Paragraph (a) of this Rule applies to all contracts executed on or after January 1, 2015.
+(e) The disclosure statement form described in Paragraph (a) of this Rule applies to all contracts executed on or after January 1, 2015.

+A .0120 Prohibited Acts

+(a) A broker shall not require or demand of any escrow agent or attorney that a broker's commission be split with or paid to another person or entity.

+(b) An affiliated broker shall not be paid a commission or referral fee directly by anyone other than their current BIC or the person who served as their BIC at the time of the transaction.

+(c) A broker shall not coerce, extort, collude, instruct, induce, bribe, or intimidate a service provider in a real estate transaction in order to influence or attempt to influence their findings, report, or decision.
+Service providers include, but are not limited to, appraisers, attorneys, inspectors, financial lenders, and contractors.

+(d) A broker shall not conduct brokerage activities or otherwise promote their status as a real estate broker in any manner that discriminates on the basis of race, color, religion, national origin, sex, familial status, or disability.